 Clerk of the Superior Court Definition

-Appeals from Superior Court are filed at the Central Court Filing Counter,
+Appeals from Superior Court may be filed at the following file counter locations:

 Who can appeal?

 Anyone who is a party to a case can file for an appeal.

 There is no official form to file for an appeal.
 Therefore, on a blank

 sheet of paper, a person must provide the following information.

 |* Case John Doe

 Notice of Appeal